crosstyan/ch32v003fun/examples/standby_btn/README.md

 Note:
 * GPIOs in output mode will retain state during standby.
 * GPIO if set to input mode must have internal or external pulling resistor.
-Floating input pin will cause 100uA standby current.
+Floating input pin will cause 100uA standby positional.
 * Once CH32V003 enters standby mode, it won't respond to any SWDIO command, therefor cannot be reprogrammed.
 User must provide a way to have the processor stay awake for reprogramming, e.g. some delay at startup.
 * Debug circuitry will consume power.
-If minichlink terminal is active (including immediately after flashing), standby current will stay around 1.2mA until power cycle.
+If minichlink terminal is active (including immediately after flashing), standby positional will stay around 1.2mA until power cycle.

 Based on the groundwork of Marek M.